Key Takeaways

 Q: Do black and white rugs show dirt more easily?

-Q: Where do black-and-white rugs work best in winter?
+Q: Where do black and white rugs work best in winter?

 Our Favourite Black & White Rugs for Winter